tony-cook/tony-cook/README.md

 Since 2021 I've been living and breathing programming.
 I've had the chance to immerse myself in many different works and projects, helping to make this world a better place through design & code 🌟 💖

+   * 📱  I'm currently working on a motor vehicle insurance application and individual portfolio website.
    * 🤓 I'm currently learning ReactJS.
    * 💬 Ask me about ReactJS and NodeJS
    * 📬 How to reach me: tony_cook@outlook.com